kyrre/iocz/README.md

 # iocz

-The original goal of this project was to create a way to express detection queries on encrypted data using backend-agnostic APIs (e.g., Apache Spark, Snowflake, BigQuery, DuckDB, Polars, Theseus) like those provided by the Ibis Python DataFrame.
+The initial goal of this project was to enable detection queries on encrypted data using backend-agnostic APIs, such as Apache Spark, Snowflake, BigQuery, DuckDB, Polars, and Theseus, facilitated by the Ibis Python DataFrame.

 ## Background
-The way (cyber) threat detection and response is done at scale is either to collect logs in a SIEM like Splunk or Elastic (traditional) or a in cloud native warehouse or object store (modern) and use SQL or DataFrame API to build and execute queries.
-Detection rules that look for know bad or suspicious behaviour are then expressed as queries, e.g., using Snowflake's SQL dialect (from panther's repo):
+Cyber threat detection and response at scale typically involve collecting logs in a SIEM like Splunk or Elastic (traditional) or in a cloud-native warehouse or object store (modern).
+SQL or DataFrame APIs are used to build and execute queries.
+Detection rules for known bad or suspicious behavior are expressed as queries, such as the following example using Snowflake's SQL dialect from Panther's repository:

 ```sql
  SELECT